-Hundreds of injured patients have already filed lawsuits against Atrium Medical, saying the company’s C-Qur family of hernia mesh products are defective.
+More than 100 injured patients have already filed lawsuits against Atrium Medical, saying the company’s C-Qur family of hernia mesh products are defective.

 Thousands of other hernia repair patients may have been harmed.
 Surgical mesh complications can be life-altering, if not life-threatening.
 Our lawyers want to help.

-Hundreds of patients say that a popular line of hernia repair products, manufactured by New Hampshire-based company Atrium, are defective.
+Over 100 patients say that a popular line of hernia repair products, manufactured by New Hampshire-based company Atrium, are defective.
 In a wave of product liability lawsuits, injured patients accuse Atrium of creating a hernia mesh patch that can induce severe immune system responses, leading to product failure and numerous debilitating complications.

-Nearly 300 patients have filed suit against Atrium, claiming the company’s C-Qur family of hernia mesh implants is defective.
+Over 120 patients have filed suit against Atrium, claiming the company’s C-Qur family of hernia mesh implants is defective.

 While the meshes vary in name and indication, each product shares a strikingly similar design.
 The mesh itself consists of a patch woven from fibers of polypropylene, a synthetic polymer used widely in consumer products.
 Surrounding this polypropylene patch is a coating of Omega 3 fatty acids, derived from fish oil and intended to act as a protective barrier against adhesions.